webrender/hawaii/_maps/maui.md

         lng: -156.4800
     markerColor: 43A047
     markers:
-      - title: KÄ«hei
+      - title: Kīhei 🍔🛍
         coords: [20.7644, -156.4450]
         description: |
-          Sunny, casual South Maui beach town with condos, restaurants, beginner surf lessons, and easy access to KamaÊ»ole beaches.
+          Sunny, casual South Maui beach town with condos, restaurants, beginner surf lessons, and easy access to Kamaʻole beaches.
-      - title: Kihei Caffe ðŸ”
-        coords: [20.7304, -156.4523]
-        description: |
-          Popular casual breakfast spot known for large portions and local-style favorites.
-Lines can build, so arrive early.
-      - title: South Maui Fish Company ðŸ”
-        coords: [20.7498, -156.4564]
-        description: |
-          Food truck serving fresh fish plates, tacos, and poke.
-Hours and availability can vary when the day's catch sells out.
-      - title: Maui Brewing Company Kihei ðŸ”
-        coords: [20.7494, -156.4378]
-        description: |
-          Maui brewery with a large open-air restaurant, locally brewed beer, food, and frequent live entertainment.
-      - title: KamaÊ»ole Beach Parks
+      - title: Kamaʻole Beach Parks 🏖
         coords: [20.7175, -156.4462]
         description: |
           Popular series of South Maui beaches for swimming, sunset, snorkeling, and family beach days.
-      - title: Keawakapu Beach
-        coords: [20.7048, -156.4462]
-        description: |
-          Long sandy beach between KÄ«hei and Wailea.
-It is popular for morning walks, swimming when calm, and sunset, with several public access points.
-      - title: Wailea Beach
+      - title: Wailea Beach 🏖
         coords: [20.6934, -156.4429]
         description: |
           Resort-area beach with calm conditions when weather cooperates, good facilities nearby, and excellent sunset views.
-      - title: Wailea Beach Path
-        coords: [20.6856, -156.4425]
-        description: |
-          Paved coastal path connecting Wailea's resorts and several public beach-access points.
-Good for an easy morning or sunset walk.
-      - title: The Shops at Wailea ðŸ”ðŸ›
-        coords: [20.6879, -156.4399]
-        description: |
-          Open-air shopping center with restaurants, galleries, convenience options, and regular cultural programming in the Wailea resort area.
-      - title: MÄkena Beach / Big Beach
+      - title: Mākena Beach / Big Beach 🏖
         coords: [20.6316, -156.4456]
         description: |
           Large, scenic beach in South Maui.
-The shorebreak can be extremely powerful and cause serious injuries, even when the water looks inviting.
-Ask the lifeguards about conditions and stay out when warnings are posted.
+Beautiful, but use caution: the shorebreak can be powerful.
-      - title: Ê»Ä€hihi-KÄ«naÊ»u Natural Area Reserve
+      - title: ʻĀhihi-Kīnaʻu Natural Area Reserve 🏖
         coords: [20.6130, -156.4380]
         description: |
-          Protected coastal reserve with clear water and lava-rock shoreline.
-Use only designated parking and entry areas, do not walk on coral, and check current access rules and ocean conditions before visiting.
+          Protected coastal reserve known for snorkeling and lava-rock shoreline.
+Check current access rules before visiting.
-      - title: Molokini Crater
+      - title: Molokini Crater (Not Recommended)
         coords: [20.6319, -156.4969]
         image: molokini.jpg
         description: |
-          Heavily visited offshore crater reached only by boat tour.
-We generally do not recommend Molokini for snorkeling: tours are expensive, the site can be crowded, and Maui has excellent shore snorkeling that avoids an additional boat trip and pressure on the crater.
-Strong swimmers and divers may value the clear, deep water, but should choose a responsible operator.
+          We do not recommend Molokini snorkeling tours.
+The crater receives heavy daily boat traffic, and research found that reef-fish biomass increased when tourism stopped and quickly declined when visitors returned.
+A Molokini trip is also expensive and takes much of a day when Maui has excellent shore and coastal snorkeling alternatives.
+Read the [University of Hawaiʻi summary of the study](https://www.hawaii.edu/news/2023/04/13/visitors-to-molokini-maui/){:target="_blank"}.
+      - title: Keawakapu Beach 🏖
+        coords: [20.7049, -156.4458]
+        description: Long beach between Kīhei and Wailea with several public access points.
+Good for walking and swimming when conditions are calm.
+      - title: Ulua Beach 🏖
+        coords: [20.6970, -156.4430]
+        description: Wailea beach with a reef near the north end that can offer accessible shore snorkeling in calm morning conditions.
+Parking fills early.
+      - title: South Maui Fish Company 🍔
+        coords: [20.7279, -156.4498]
+        description: Casual food truck known for fresh fish plates, tacos, and poke.
+It can sell out, so check its current hours before heading over.
+      - title: Monkeypod Kitchen Wailea 🍔
+        coords: [20.6877, -156.4403]
+        description: Lively Hawaiʻi regional restaurant known for local ingredients, cream pies, and mai tais topped with honey-lilikoi foam.
+Reservations are useful.
+      - title: The Shops at Wailea 🍔🛍
+        coords: [20.6868, -156.4401]
+        description: Open-air resort shopping center with restaurants, galleries, boutiques, and occasional cultural programming.

   West Maui:
     polygonColor: "rgb(251,140,0)"